 The Movie of Mystery Science Theater 3000 had an infamous one where Crow picks up a chainsaw in Tom's room and even says "Hey, a chainsaw!"
 Nothing else happens with this afterward, thanks to Executive Meddling forcing a completely different ending than the original one where Crow uses the chainsaw in yet another escape attempt.
 It still more or less works as a random throwaway joke.

 About 20 minutes before My Fair Lady ends Col. Pickering decides to search for poor little Eliza who went AWOL.
-He determinedly walks out of the library set and we never see him or hear of him again.
+He determinedly walks out of the library set - and is never seen or heard from again.

-In War Horse there is a goose that turns up for the first half hour.
+There is a goose that turns up for the first half hour.
 It is never explained why the family has a goose or why they can't sell it.
 After its few scenes it is never seen or heard from again.
-Made more frustrating due to the goose having no impact on the plot and is simply introduced only to disappear
+Made more frustrating due to the goose having no impact on the plot and is simply introduced only to disappear.

 In The Three Stooges short "Cookoo Cavaliers", the Stooges run a beauty salon.
 When asked to bleach some women's hair, they inadvertently take out some bottles of hair remover.
 At one point, the hair remover gets sprayed all over a dog, and Curly is shown beginning to wipe off the dog with a towel.
 But the dog is never seen again, despite this being a very obvious setup for a joke where the dog's fur falls off.